diwu1990/diwu-homepage/content/project/unary/index.md

 slides: ""
 ---

-Unary computing applies unary bit streams as internal data, and mitigates the conversion of data from unary to binary in converntional computers, leading to less system-level latency, as in the diagram.
+Unary computing applies unary bitstreams as internal data, and mitigates the conversion of data from unary to binary in converntional computers, leading to less system-level latency, as in the diagram.
 Currently, unary computing has already been applied to low-density parity-check code, image processing and machine learning.
 We create [UnarySim](https://github.com/diwu1990/UnarySim) to accurately simulate the behavior of unary computing at cycle level.